shariq1989/cookbook/content/recipe/tteokbokki.md

 +++
-title = "Tteokbokki - Spicy Stir-Fried Korean Rice Cakes" date = "2021-04-16"
+title = "Tteokbokki - Spicy Korean Rice Cakes" date = "2021-04-16"
-description = "Tteokbokki, also spelled ddukbokki, ddeokbokki, dukbokki, or topokk, is a popular Korean street food.
-It's delicious, but also a comfort food you can easily make at home." tags = [
+description = "This recipe teaches how to make Tteokbokki, also called Ddukbokki, Ddeokbokki, or Dukbokki; this dish is a popular Korean street food, and not only is it delicious, it's a comfort food you can easily make at home." tags = [
     "entree",
 ]